sven-hash/docs/docs/run-nym-nodes/incentives.md

 Node operator and delegator rewards are determined according to the principles laid out in the section 6 of [Nym Whitepaper](https://nymtech.net/nym-whitepaper.pdf).

 Below is a TLDR of the variables and formulas involved in calculating these rewards per epoch.
-The initial reward pool contains 250 million NYM, leaving a circulating supply of 750 million NYM.
+The initial reward pool contains 250 million `NYM`, leaving a circulating supply of 750 million `NYM`.

 |Symbol|Definition|
 |---|---|